Code2College-Content/c2c-elite101-python/README.md

 ## Usage

-to run this program do the following in the terminak:
+to run this program do the following in the terminal: